MIDI Implementation

 Supported Non-Registered Parameters

 Below is the list of currently implemented Non-Registered Parameters.
-Note that all these are non-standard GM.
-These only apply for GS

 rr: Drum note number.